scanner-research/scanner/README.md

 ## Key Features

 Scanner's key features include:
-* **Computation graphs:** Scanner applications are written by composing together functions that process streams of data (called Ops) into graphs.
-The Scanner runtime is then responsible for executing this graph efficiently given all the processing resources on your machine.
+* **Computation graphs designed for video:** Scanner applications are written by composing together functions that process streams of data (called Ops) into graphs.
+Scanner graphs support features useful for video processing, such as sparse sampling of video frames, access to temporal windows of frames, and state propagation across computations on successive frames.
+The Scanner runtime is responsible for executing this graph efficiently given all the processing resources on your machine.
 * **Random access to video:** Since Scanner understands how video is compressed, it can provide fast *random* access to video frames.
 * **First-class support for GPUs:** Most image processing algorithms can benefit greatly from GPUs, so Scanner provides first class support for writing Ops that execute on GPUs.
 * **Distributed execution:** Scanner can scale out applications to hundreds of machines.